What is the purpose of Neighbourhood Watch?

 - Watches not set up following this process will NOT be registered as a valid Neighbourhood Watch.

-- Assuming you are willing to take on the role of Watch Representative you will be asked to contact your neighbours and if you have sufficient interest, the Area Coordinator will start the registration process with you.
+- Assuming you are willing to take on the role of Watch Coordinator you will be asked to contact your neighbours and if you have sufficient interest, the Area Coordinator will start the registration process with you.
 This is described briefly below.

 - The next step is to arrange a Kick-off meeting with the interested neighbours.
 This meeting will be attended by the Area Coordinator and also provide an opportunity to meet your local Policing Community Support Officer (PCSO).